OMEGA VS IWC | Full Comparison

 - 2nd most recognized Swiss watch brand in the world*

 - Co-Axial Escapements have become synonymous with Omega ever since Omega bought the patent from British watchmaker George Daniels.
-They have been slowly making them a standard component in all their watches and have been phasing out the older non-Co-Axial movements
+They have been slowly making them a standard component in all their watches and have been phasing out the older non-Co-Axial movement to make room for the calibers with the new higher-quality escapement.

-- Noteworthy designs include the Seamaster Diver 300m, Planet Ocean, Aqua Terra, Speedmaster Chronograph, De Ville and Constellation Globemaster
+- Historically there have been many, but in this day and age, noteworthy designs include the Seamaster Diver 300m, Planet Ocean, Aqua Terra, Speedmaster Chronograph, De Ville, and Constellation Globemaster

 The International Watch Company was founded in 1868 by a Watchmaker from Boston by the name of Florentine Ariosto Jones and is now owned by the Richemont Group.